jamestiotio/CITM/README.md

 ## Usage

 We will be using [Fiddler from Telerik](https://www.telerik.com/fiddler) since it is free, so download and install Fiddler on your computer.
-Of course, you could use Wireshark, Firebug, Charles Proxy, etc. and I would assume that the steps would be similar.
+Of course, you could use Wireshark, Firebug, Charles Proxy, mitmproxy, etc. and I would assume that the steps would be similar.
 At the time of this writing, I was using Fiddler v5.0 (and it is working for Battle Cats v9.0).

 Firstly, connect your mobile device (or emulator) to your computer's Internet connection (possibly through the `Mobile Hotspot` feature).